-NewsNation is tracking that effort in an interactive chart below.
+NewsNation has been tracking that effort in an interactive chart below.

 President Biden says states should make all adults eligible for coronavirus vaccines by April 19, shaving about two weeks off his previous deadline.